Cleveland Clinic logo

 A note from Cleveland Clinic

-It may be difficult to see a loved one on ECMO or go through it yourself.
-But this decades-old treatment has helped many people who are critically ill with lung and heart problems.
-Modern medicine also has a better understanding today than ever before of how ECMO can help save lives.
-But it isn’t meant for everyone.
-Your healthcare provider can explain the potential benefits and risks and help you decide what’s best for you or your loved one.
+It may be difficult to see a loved one on ECMO (extracorporeal membrane oxygenation) or go through it yourself.
+But it has supported many people who are critically ill with lung and heart problems.
+And healthcare providers continue to learn more about how it can save lives.
+Still, ECMO isn’t meant for everyone.
+Your care team can explain the potential benefits and risks and help you decide what’s best for you or your loved one.

 Advertisement